Here is a list of our most frequently asked questions.

 What is clearing?

 Each year, Clearing is available from early July to September.
 If you already have your exam results but don’t have any offers, you can use Clearing from July.
 If you had conditional offers but your exam results didn’t go to plan, you can use Clearing from results day, when vacancies will be listed on the UCAS website.
-There’s more information on the 'What is Clearing' section of our Study Full-Time page.
+There’s more information on our 'What is Clearing' section.

 What’s the difference between HNC, HND, foundation degree, Honours degree and Top Up degrees?